Cognitive Behavioural Therapy

 There are two types of assessments: practice (also called formative) or formal (also called summative).

-Practice assessments don’t count towards your final mark.
+Practice assessments do not count towards your final mark.
 These are your chance to test your understanding – and learn how to improve for the real thing.

-You’ll have formal assessments at the end of each module.
-These could include:
+You will have formal assessments at the end of each module.
+These assessments could include:

 Learning support